 Generally, the earlier risk-taking begins, the greater the risk of negative consequences.

-Young people who engage in health-risk behaviors early in life, such as sexual activity and drug use, often suffer from worse health later in life, lower education attainment, and lower economic productivity as adults.
+Young people who engage in risky behaviors early in life, such as sexual activity and drug use, often suffer from worse health later in life, lower education attainment, and lower economic productivity as adults.
 Their risk-taking behavior may last longer in late adolescence and early adulthood, which may also influence risky behavior in adulthood.

 It is therefore crucial for parents to intervene as early as possible.